ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Applying_envelopes.md

 ![EnvelopeBridge1.png](assets/EnvelopeBridge1.png)

-4Drag handles up or down to shape the object.
+4. Drag handles up or down to shape the object.

 - To move two handles in opposite directions, hold the Shift key down while dragging.